Urosaurus microscutatus Small-scaled Lizard

 Once upon a time these lizards from extreme southern California were considered Urosaurus microscutatus .
 Later, U. microscutatus was lumped with U. nigricaudus, and these lizards were therefore considered the latter species.
-But now, due to the Ph.D. thesis of one Andrew David Gottscho, Urosaurus microscutatus is back!
-All hail Urosaurus microscutatus!
+In 2015 Andrew David Gottscho's Ph.D. thesis brought back the name Urosaurus microscutatus for these.
+But it doesn't seem to have stuck; the Reptile Database and other online taxonomies are still using nigricaudus, though now gender-corrected to nigricauda.

 This small lizard was a brave little showoff, flashing his belly colors, doing pushups, waggling his tail, and chasing off all nearby lizards, including much larger banded rock lizards and granite spiny lizards.
 Stebbins mentions Borrego Palm Canyon as the northernmost tip of the range of this species.